+How do we ponder and define community and place?
 These five photographs were produced for and exhibited in the 2019 exhibition Mission Hill: Presence, Absence and Transformation.
-These images were also included in the limited-edition exhibition catalog accompanying the show.
+The images were also included in the limited-edition exhibition catalog accompanying the show.
 The project was led by Dragan Grujic, founder of the Boston-based INFocus Camera Club.
-The exhibition opened in June 2019 and was presented in two galleries in Boston’s Brigham Circle.
+The exhibition opened in June 2019 and was presented in two galleries in Boston’s Brigham Circle district.

-For over twenty years, I lived and maintained a design studio in Boston’s urban neighborhood of Mission Hill.
-Often, as I walked my street, I reflected on my time as a child and the connections I developed with so many of my hometown [Haverhill, MA] neighbors.
-While I have fostered many relationships with many in my new community, it simply does not compare to those I had as a child growing up in Haverhill.
-While I secured many meaningful friendships and connections “on the hill,” most of its diverse occupants remained largely anonymous to me: students, transient workers, and all but a few of them remained beyond a few years.
+For over twenty years, I resided and maintained my design studio in Boston’s urban neighborhood of Mission Hill.
+Often, as I walked my street, I reflected upon my time as a child and the connections I developed in my hometown, most notably on the street where I grew up.
+While I secured many meaningful friendships and connections on Mission Hill, most of the residents remained largely anonymous and transient.

 Credits—